Taj Ultimate

 Taj Ultimate (但馬アルティメット) is an annual mixed-gender Ultimate Frisbee tournament held in the Tajima region of Hyōgo Prefecture, Japan.
 Established in 2004 by participants in the JET Programme, the event was created to foster cross-cultural exchange and camaraderie between international residents and local Japanese players.

-The tournament has since grown into one of Japan's most celebrated community-driven Ultimate events, known for its festive atmosphere, BBQs, and social events as much as for its spirited competition.
+The tournament became a part of Japan's celebrated community-driven events, known for its festive atmosphere, BBQs, and social events as much as for its competition.

 Background

 Taj Ultimate began as a small, friendly tournament hosted in the Kannabe Highlands, an area known for its skiing and outdoor sports.
 Early organizers were primarily English teachers placed in the Hyōgo region through the JET Programme.
 The event continues to emphasize inclusivity and sportsmanship.

 The games are typically held on natural grass fields beside the IKI IKI Dome, also known as the Taj Dome.

 About the game

 Ultimate (also known as Ultimate Frisbee) is a non-contact team sport played with a flying disc.
 It is played between two teams of seven players on a large rectangular field with endzones at each end, similar to American football.

 The objective is to score points by completing a pass into the opposing team’s endzone.
-Players may not run with the disc and must establish a pivot foot upon catching it.
+Players may not run with the disc, and must establish a pivot foot upon catching it.
 By passing the disc among teammates, the offensive team advances toward the endzone.
 If the disc is dropped, intercepted, or goes out of bounds, possession switches to the opposing team—this is called a "turnover".

 Ultimate is known for its emphasis on fair play, referred to as the "Spirit of the Game".
 There are no referees, even at the highest levels of competition.
 Players are responsible for calling fouls and resolving disputes themselves, encouraging honesty and mutual respect on the field.